zxcvvvvbanan/zxcvvvvbanan.github.io/about.md

 • TD tasks

 - Created and managed several HDAs for artists.
-- Managed cache workflows and created, managed assets as needed.
+- Managed bgeo and USD cache workflows.
+Developed and managed assets in close collaboration with FX and lighting supervisor.
-- Created automation tool when an artist opens assigned shot in Houdini for the first time.
+- Created setting automation tool which initializes settings based on project profiles.

 ---